lupyuen/lupyuen.github.io/src/pinecone.md

 # Reverse Engineering the Bluetooth LE and WiFi Drivers

 BL602 feels exciting.
-The mass market RISCV microcontrollers never had onboard BluetoothLE and WiFi...
+The mass market RISC-V microcontrollers never had onboard Bluetooth LE and WiFi...
 Until now!

-Unfortunately we don't have complete documentation about the implementation of BLE and WiFi on bl602.
-(And i totally understand if there are commercial reasons for this omission)
+Unfortunately we don't have complete documentation about the implementation of BLE and WiFi on BL602.
+(And I totally understand if there are commercial reasons for this omission)

 But we have the compiled RISC-V libraries that we may Reverse Engineer to understand the BLE and WiFi implementation.

-That's the crux of the PineCone Nutcracker Challenge...
-Decompile the BLE and WiFi code, understand how the RISCV code works.
+That's the crux of the [__PineCone Nutcracker Challenge__](https://www.pine64.org/2020/10/28/nutcracker-challenge-blob-free-wifi-ble/)...
+Decompile the Bluetooth LE and WiFi driver code, understand how the RISC-V code operates the wireless hardware.

 Then reimplement the wireless functions the open source way.
 Perhaps by adapting the wireless drivers from Mynewt (NimBLE), RIOT and Zephyr.

-Let's walk through one possible approach for reverse engineering the WiFi driver.
+Let's walk through one possible approach for Reverse Engineering the WiFi Driver.
 (I'm sure there are many other ways to do this)

 ## How does our WiFi Driver talk to the WiFi Controller?

-From the [BL602 Reference Manual](https://github.com/bouffalolab/bl_docs/tree/main/BL602_RM/en) (Page 17), we see that our RISC-V CPU talks to the WiFi Controller via the `WRAM` Wireless RAM at address `0x4203 0000` onwards.
+From the [BL602 Reference Manual](https://github.com/bouffalolab/bl_docs/tree/main/BL602_RM/en) (Page 17), we see that our RISC-V CPU talks to the WiFi Controller via the __`WRAM` Wireless RAM__ at address `0x4203 0000` onwards.

 ![PineCone BL602 Wireless RAM](https://lupyuen.github.io/images/pinecone-wram.png)

 Our WiFi Driver probably reads and writes WiFi packets to/from that 112 KB chunk of Shared Memory.
-The Control Registers may be inside too.
+The WiFi Control Registers may be inside too.

 Let's find out which WiFi Driver functions use that chunk of RAM.